 Tools Used

 Mailmodo is an email marketing platform that lets businesses send interactive, AMP-powered emails a fundamentally different product from traditional tools like Mailchimp.
 That difference is powerful, but it also raises the bar for onboarding.
-Users arrive expecting something familiar, and instead find a product with a new mental model to build.

 By the time I joined as a design intern, the product had expanded considerably campaigns, journeys, transactional email, contacts, integrations.
 But the onboarding hadn't kept pace.
 New users had no clear guidance on what to do first or why it mattered.